entigolabs/infralib-lab/quickstart/2/readme.txt

 ![s3_files.png](s3_files.png)

-To dig deeper into Infralib and Infralib Agent continue to "Dependency injection, Custom code and modules". <https://infralib-quickstart.dev.entigo.dev/3>
+To dig deeper into Infralib and Infralib Agent continue to "Dependency injection, Custom code and Change management". <https://infralib-quickstart.dev.entigo.dev/3>

-The weak can give up and go to "Delete created resources". <https://infralib-quickstart.dev.entigo.dev/4>
+The weak can give up and go to "Cleanup / Uninstall". <https://infralib-quickstart.dev.entigo.dev/5>